-A property guardian is someone who has agreed to pay a lesser rent to live in an empty property to protect and preserve it, usually in higher cost parts of the country.
+A property guardian is someone who has agreed to pay a lesser rent to live in an empty property.
+Their role is to protect and preserve it, usually in higher cost parts of the country.
 Although a key role of property guardianship is to protect the property, this is just a deterrent and guardians do not act as security.

 Why do people choose to become a property guardian?

 There are many different reasons why people choose to become a property guardian.
 The main one is due to the price of living in big cities such as London.
-According to a study by The London Assembly, the average property guardian license fee in London was £475 per month, considerably lower than that of the Private Rental Sector.
+According to a study by The London Assembly, the average property guardian license fee in London was £475 per month.
+This is considerably lower than that of the Private Rental Sector.

 What is the difference between property guardianship and tenancy?